PatternsTechGit/PT_Modularity/README.md

 Now we will move our three common components inside the shared folder

-- Dashboard
+- DashboardComponent
-- ToolBar
+- ToolBarComponent
-- SideNav
+- SideNavComponent

 We will remove one module for the SideNav which is **MatSidenavModule** from app.module.ts.

-There we also need to update all the related paths in the application for these components and remove the imports from the app.module.ts file.
+There we also need to update all the related paths in the application for these components and remove the imports from the app.module.ts file into Shared Module.

 Add these components in the declaration section of shared module and MatSidenavModule to imports array of the shared.module.ts.

 Finally, we need to add the Router module in imports array of the shared.module.ts.

 ```typescript

  declarations: [
     SidenavComponent,
     ToolbarComponent,